magenta-aps/osdatascanner/docs/dev-environment.md

 The above is necessary whenever a process needs write permissions, but should always be done for the following locations:

+- `src/os2datascanner/projects/*/*/migrations/`
+- `src/os2datascanner/projects/*/locale/`
+- `src/os2datascanner/core_organizational_structure/locale/`
+- `src/os2datascanner/engine2/locale`

+Depending on what you do, you may also need:

+- `src/os2datascanner/projects/admin/*/templates/`
-- `code/src/os2datascanner/projects/admin/locale/`
+- `src/os2datascanner/projects/report/*/templates/`
-- `code/src/os2datascanner/projects/admin/adminapp/migrations/`
+- `src/os2datascanner/projects/shared/templates/`
-- `code/src/os2datascanner/projects/report/locale/`
+- `src/os2datascanner/projects/report/media/*/`
-- `code/src/os2datascanner/projects/report/reportapp/migrations/`
+- `dev-environment/uploads/`

 If you want the `django-admin shell_plus` commands to record command-line history (which you probably do in the development environment), you should also